recepyildirim638/ServiceLocator/README.md

 # ServiceLocator
-Service Locator is a pattern used facilitate object management and dependency injection.
+Service Locator is a pattern used facilitate object management and dependency injection.</br>
-#Services included in the project
+# Services included in the project
 - Data Service